Teaching Magnetism with Bivectors: Magnetic fields from moving charges and the wedge product

 This agrees with the familiar vector result for the magnitude, and as usual each tile lies in a plane that extends both along the wire's direction and radially away from it.
-(To apply our essential intuition, we might imagine the wire bending far away into a loop around any given measurement point.)
+(To apply our essential intuition from Sec.~\ref{sec:LoopField}, we might imagine the long straight wire as part of a very large loop around any given measurement point.)
 Naturally, we could instead have taken separate integrals for $b_{xy}$ and $b_{xz}$.

-At last, we can return to our initial example illustrated in Figure~\ref{fig:SquareLoopMagFields}: the magnetic field along the ($z$-)axis of a square wire loop of side length $2L$ carrying steady current $I$.
-A calculation similar to Eq.~\eqref{eq:InfLine} for the field along the central plane of a finite straight wire leads to
+If the straight wire has a finite length $2L$, a similar calculation gives the field along the wire's central plane:

-where the second line is specific to wire~1's field along the $z$-axis as shown (for which $\vec{\rho} = L \hat{y} + z \hat{z}$).
-The contributions of the other three wires give the same fraction terms and differ only in the wedge products: those are
+At last, we can return to our initial example illustrated in Fig.~\ref{fig:SquareLoopMagFields}: a loop of wire in the $xy$-plane forming a square of side length $2L$ and carrying steady current $I$.
+The field along the loop's central symmetry axis (the $z$-axis) is found by summing the contributions of the four segments.
+The field from wire~1 (for which $\vec{\rho} = L \hat{y} + z \hat{z}$) is: